AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/json-modules.md

   </tr>
   <tr>
    <td role="rowheader">Data structure</td>
    <td> <p>Select the data structure that you want to use to create JSON.
 The data structure determines what other fields are available in this module.
-For more information, see <a href="#data" class="MCXref xref">Data structure</a> in this article.</p> </td>
+For more information, see <a href="#data-structure" class="MCXref xref">Data structure</a> in this article.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Indentation</td>